cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

 ![Figure 1 color blind](https://github.com/cynthiaachung/micb575-team3/blob/main/R/Alpha-Beta%20Diversity/Figure_1_AlphaDiversityRichness_horizontal_panels_colorblind.png)

+Figure 2.
+Organic matter removal influences changes in soil microbial diversity dependent on soil type.
+Shannon’s diversity was measured across seven soil types (color coded) to the reference plots (REF) where no organic matter was removed and with increasing organic matter removal (OM1-OM3).
+Shannon’s diversity provides a measurement of alpha-diversity with respect to richness and abundance; the quantified metric makes up the y-axis.
+A Kruskal-Wallis statistical analysis was performed for each soil classification’s Shannon’s diversity within each LTSP Treatment type.
+Significance was determined at p <0.05 as indicated by the asterisk (*).
+The viridis package was used to generate an inclusive color palette viewable to all readers.

 ## K-W statistics analysis

 For REF : The difference in Shannon diversity across soil classifications is statistically significant.
 P-value: 0.03456481